 Starting from the current experience with Portable Class Libraries which are used to solve portability issues among Windows, Silverlight, and Windows Phone apps, the common functionalities have been selected and classified.
 It has been implemented in a set of reference assemblies that are binary compatible with all platforms.
 This means that they need to be implemented once for the defined standard.
 The standard can evolve over time and different platforms can implement different standards.

 All reference libraries are downloadable as nugget packages, identified by a moniker that is an alias to the target platform and the version supported (ex. «netstandard1.6»).
-This mechanism can support either a standard scenario that is necessary for portability, and vertical scenarios where we need to refer to a particular platform that has some specific required functionalities.
+This mechanism can support either a standard scenario that is necessary for portability and vertical scenarios where we need to refer to a particular platform that has some specifically required functionalities.
 The referenced libraries are installed side by side into the application project so it can be compiled and packaged.

 The application is complete, but it cannot be executed because the full implementation is missing.

 In fact, the full implementation is inside the framework that is installed on the specific machine where the application is run.
 Every released framework adheres to some platform and standard.
 In case of “netstandard1.x”, every framework that implements it can run any application built with the platform independently from the Operating System.